 The Head of Student Support/Services will assist in the management of cases of persistent student absence in accordance with the Student Attendance Procedures.

-All students are expected to attend and participate in classes.
+All students are expected to attend and participate in classes and/or online learning.

 Students should notify the school of excused absences in advance by completing the Absence Application Form with supporting documents and submit it to school.

 Student attendance is computed based on the number of lessons within a term for each module as following:

+Example:

-Example: For May 2017 Academic Term
+For May 2020 Academic Term

-Total number of lesson for the May 2017 Academic Term: 12 Lessons Each day of absent is computed as $1/12 \times 100\% = 8.3\%$
+Total number of lesson for the May 2020 Academic Term: 12 Lessons

+Each day of absent is computed as 1/12 x100% = 8.3%